How to Make Cannabis Cooking Oil

 You still must stir the cannabis into the oil in your slow cooker with the wooden spoon.
 The cannabis must be wet with the oil, mixed in, and not floating on top.
 Then, you set the heater on low and heat the product for three hours.

 You’re going to let it cool for eight hours.
 And, you can repeat the cooking and cooling for a more potent outcome.
-Once you are satisfied, strain and store the canna-oil are described in the previous recipe.
+Once you are satisfied, strain and store the canna-oil as described in the previous recipe.

 You will keep things going for up to two hours while you check to stir and keep a watch that the simmering does not reach a boil.
-Once it’s ready, you strain and store as before.
+Once it’s ready, you strain and store it as before.

-4. Try the continental way: Using a French press to make your oil takes time an attention, but it may make you feel urbane and sophisticated.
+4. Try the continental way: Using a French press to make your oil takes time and attention, but it may make you feel urbane and sophisticated.
 This approach adds a step to the front of the process.

 After the soak, you press the weed into a tea strainer and add it to the boiling water for five minutes.
 Then, you blanch it by placing the strainer into a bowl of ice water for one minute.
 Removing the cannabis from the strainer, squeeze out the water.